darinkhan/dove-Python/README.md

 # dove-Python
-This package converts numpy ndarrays and associated operations to instructions for the Data Oblivious Virtual Environment backend
+This package converts numpy ndarrays and associated operations to instructions for the Data Oblivious Virtual Environment(DOVE) backend